-5. 80% Dividend Paying Securities Investment Policy (Copeland Risk Managed Dividend Growth Fund and Copeland International Risk Managed Dividend Growth Fund Only).
-Each Fund has adopted a policy that under normal conditions, each Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities that have increased their dividend for a minimum of five consecutive years.
-Shareholders of each Fund will be provided with at least 60 days prior written notice of any change in each Fund's policy.
+5. 80% Dividend Paying Securities Investment Policy (Copeland Dividend Growth Fund Only).
+The Fund has adopted a policy that under normal conditions, each Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities that have increased their dividend for a minimum of five consecutive years.
+Shareholders of the Fund will be provided with at least 60 days prior written notice of any change in the Fund's policy.

 6. 80% Investment Policy (Copeland SMID Cap Dividend Growth Fund Only).
 The Copeland SMID Cap Dividend Growth Fund has adopted a policy that under normal market conditions, the Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities of small and mid-capitalization companies that pay a dividend and that have increased their dividend in the most recent annual period.
 Shareholders of the Fund will be provided with at least 60 days prior written notice of any change in the Fund's policy.
 The Fund's Adviser considers "small and mid-capitalization" companies to include companies with market capitalizations, at the time of purchase, within the market capitalization range of any stock in the Russell 2500® Index.
-This capitalization range fluctuates and was \$13 million to \$20 billion as of December 31, 2019.
+This capitalization range fluctuates and the average market cap was \$7.6 billion as of February 28, 2022.